-Students are responsible for periodically reviewing their progress and completing all required coursework for their degree, including the Core Curriculum, and for reviewing the Academic Evaluation which may highlight deficiencies.
+Students are responsible for reviewing their progress and completing all required coursework for their degree, including the Core Curriculum and program requirements on their Academic Evaluation.
 Students must meet the following requirements to qualify for graduation:

 - 1. Complete all major and core curriculum requirements for the catalog year in which the student matriculated. - 2.
 Successfully complete at least 120 credits. - 3.
 Be in good academic standing. - 4.
-Earn at least the minimum number of credits for the degree. - 5.
+Earn at least the minimum number of credits required for the degree program. - 5.
 Earn the minimum grade point average required for the degree program.
-(Minimum grade point average is 2.00 for most programs.
-However, certain programs require a higher grade point average as specified in the program section of the undergraduate catalog). - 6.
+(Minimum cumulative grade point average is 2.00 for most programs.
+However, certain programs require a higher cumulative grade point average as specified in the program section of the undergraduate catalog). - 6.
 Satisfy the residency for the degree. - 7.
-Complete a Petition to Graduate by the due date published in the Academic Calendar. - 8.
+Complete a Petition to Graduate by the due date provided by the Office of the Registrar. - 8.
 Complete the University's community service requirement as part of the Feinstein Enriching America Program and document the hours with the University's Office of Community Service.